-A quick recap of our fastest quarter-mile wheelie record with the Bajaj Pulsar NS 200 before we make history again, on the Pulsar NS 160
+A look back at India’s fastest quarter-mile wheelie with the Bajaj Pulsar NS 200

 Here at evo India and Fast Bikes India, we love all things on wheels, and recently, our resident stunter, Hrishi Mandke, astride the Bajaj Pulsar NS 200, set the National Record for the fastest quarter-mile wheelie.
 The record was certified by adjudicators from the FMSCI and the India Book of Records.